Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Bivariate zeta functions and p -adic integrals

-The first formula is a consequence of the Kirillov orbit method, which reduces the problem of enumerating the characters of $\G_N$ to the problem of determining the indices in $\gn$ of $\rad$ for $w\in \gnc$; see~\cite[Theorem 3.1]{ObVo15}.
+The first formula is a consequence of the Kirillov orbit method, which reduces the problem of enumerating the characters of $\G_N$ to the problem of determining the indices in $\gn$ of $\rad$ for $\omega \in \widehat{\gnc}$; see~\cite[Theorem 3.1]{ObVo15}.
 The second formula reflects the fact that the Lazard correspondence induces an order-preserving correspondence between subgroups of $\G_N$ and sublattices of $\gn$, and maps normal subgroups to ideals.
-Moreover, centralisers of $\G_N$ correspond to centralisers of $\gn$ under the Lazard correspondence.
+Moreover, centralizers of elements in~$\G_N$ correspond to centralizers of elements in~$\gn$ under the Lazard correspondence.

 The cardinalities of $\gn$ and $\gn/\zn$ are powers of $q$, and hence so are the cardinalities of $\rad/\z$ and $\Ker(\ad_{x}^{\star})$.
 It follows that $r_{n}(\G_N)$ and $c_n(\G_N)$ can only be nonzero if $n$ is a power of $q$.